Policy last updated

 Schools must not reserve places or prioritise placement for students on the basis of anticipated test results.

-For secondary schools, this means that tests or interviews cannot occur prior to the state-wide release of Year 7 placement offers and families confirming their acceptance in August each year.
-Schools must not promote tests or interviews before placement offers have been accepted (refer to the state-wide timeline in the Placement Information Pack).
+For secondary schools, this means that tests or interviews cannot occur prior to the state-wide release of Year 7 placement offers in July each year.
+Schools must not promote tests or interviews before placement offers have been made (refer to the state-wide timeline in the Placement Information Pack).

 This does not apply to selective entry and other specialism schools that are not required to manage enrolments in accordance with the Placement Policy.
 For further information, visit: Selective Entry and Other Specialism Schools and Programs.